f2brossi/puppet-postfix-gmail/README.md

 ### Gmail credentials

 In the Vagrantfile just replace 'mygmailaccount' and 'mypassword' with your actual credentials.
-Anjoy!